-The Death on the High Seas Act and Fatal Maritime Accidents
+The Death on the High Seas Act & Lawsuits Based on Fatal Maritime Accidents

 When a person dies due to negligence or misconduct by someone else, their family often can bring a wrongful death claim under state law.
 A federal law known as the Death on the High Seas Act (DOHSA) serves a parallel purpose for certain maritime deaths.
 DOHSA applies to fatal accidents that occur more than three nautical miles from the shore of the US.
 A DOHSA claim generally must be brought within three years of the accident.
 Remedies under DOHSA are more limited than those provided by state laws or general maritime laws, which govern accidents that occur within three miles of the shore.